systematic-magic/AgingPMC/research_papers_pdf.rst

 9.2.1.
 Check that [PubMed] link is presented in PDF as "PMID:" word followed by hyperlinked PMID number.

 9.2.2.
-Check that "PMID:" word is written in ALL CAPS and formatted as plain text (no special formatting).
+Check that "PMID:" word is written in ALL CAPS and formatted as plain text (no special formatting) and has a colon (:) at the end.

 9.2.3.
-Check that PMID number is hyperlinked to the PMID website
+Check that PMID number is hyperlinked to the PMID website.

 .. image:: /_static/PMIDlink.png
    :alt: PMIDlink